CodeByAlex/web-components-to-aem-transpiler/README.md

-# Custom Elements to AEM Component Transpiler
+# Web Components to AEM Component Transpiler

 To start using this project:

-Generate your custom elements manifest using <b>@custom-elements-manifest/analyzer</b> to analyse your web components project.
+Generate your custom elements manifest using <b>@custom-elements-manifest/analyzer</b>.
+To make the most of this CLI, make sure to use JSDocs: https://custom-elements-manifest.open-wc.org/analyzer/getting-started/#supported-jsdoc

 Then run:
 ```